pavel-elblaus/projectdb/README.md

 # Run it
 $ bash pdb-install.sh
 ```
-The ProjectDB can be installed on a RHEL, CentOS, Debian and Ubuntu server.
-For a smooth installation you will need clean system "minimal install base".
+ProjectDB can be automatically installed on a Debian or Ubuntu server.
+For a smooth installation, you will need a clean "minimal install base" system.

 ## Do you have any questions?
 Ask a Question [here](https://projectdb.pro/question/)